 What will it cover

-As with the previous instalments of the Self-Employment Income Support Scheme grant, the extension will provide support to the self-employed in the form of two further grants, each available for three month periods, the first covering November 2020 to January 2021 and the second from February 2021 to April 2021.
+As with the previous instalments of the Self-Employment Income Support Scheme grant, the extension will provide support to the self-employed in the form of two further grants, each available for three month periods, the first covering February 2021 to April 2021 and the second May 2021 to July 2021.

 Who is the scheme available to?

 The scheme will be available to the self-employed or a member of a trading partnership.
 The individuals must:

 - Declare that they intend to continue to trade and either: